nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.1.
 What Operating Systems Are Supported?

-NGINX Amplify Agent currently works on the following Linux flavors only:
+The agent is currently officially packaged and supported for the following Linux flavors only:

   * Ubuntu 12.04, 14.04, 16.04
   * Debian 7, 8